 Evaluation: A financial aid recipient's SAP is evaluated after the completion of each term or payment period (i.e. fall, spring and summer terms) including periods when a student does not receive financial aid.
-Student SAP calculations are updated when new grades are received.

 Financial Aid Warning: If the student does not meet the SAP standards, they will be placed on Financial Aid Warning for one term so they can get back in good standing while still maintaining their financial aid.
 During this warning term, the student must meet the SAP standards at the end of the term or they will be placed on Financial Aid Suspension.